Skip to main content

 npx defang

 We know a lot of you are using Defang for the first time.
 To make it easier to get started, we've added a new way to install the Defang CLI.
-Now you can use npx to run the CLI without installing it globally.
-Just run:
+Now you can use npx to run the CLI without installing it globally by running:

 npx defang@latest